yssh03/Time-Series-Analysis/README.md

-# Machine Learning Final Project
+# Time Series Analysis For NIFTY50 Index

-This repository contains the Jupyter Notebook for the Machine Learning Final Project.
+This repository contains the Jupyter Notebook for the Time Series Analysis For NIFTY50 Index.
 The notebook performs data analysis and modeling on a dataset imported from KaggleHub.
 Below is an overview of the project and its components.

 ## Project Overview